 No. The first part is.
 This is where they scan your website and automate the fixes they can make through software.
 I don’t have a list of the exact WCAG 2.0 AA elements they satisfy through automation but Jill informed me a good amount of the fixes can be solved automatically.

-Do they provide informed accessible support?
+Do they provide accessible support?

-I think support is so important, I asked if you could buy this ala carte – you cannot.
+I think support is important, I asked if you could buy this ala carte – you cannot.

 Does their software work with WordPress CMS?